Big-PERCIVAL: Exploring the Native Use of 64-Bit Posit Arithmetic in Scientific Computing: Introduction

 The most widely used representation of real numbers in a computer is the IEEE 754 standard for floating-point arithmetic~\cite{ieeecomputersociety2019IEEE}.
 Although this standard is considered to be a robust and reliable method for representing and operating with real numbers on a computer, it is not perfect.
 For instance, its results can be inconsistent across platforms, it does not ensure the associative property of additions and multiplications, it has signed zeros, and there is an excess of \gls{NaN} representations.

 In the past years, other alternatives to this floating-point format have emerged.
 Some of these new arithmetic representations have been implemented by large technological companies, especially in the machine learning domain.
 Examples of this are Google’s bfloat16~\cite{BFloat16} or Nvidia’s TensorFloat~\cite{kharya2020NVIDIA}.
 In scientific computing, the solution to the accuracy requirements is to use wider floating-point representations such as double-precision floats.
 However, another solution is to explore emerging floating-point representations that provide more accuracy bits.
-One of the most promising alternatives for this purpose is posit numbers, which we will study in this work.
+One of the most promising alternatives for this purpose is posit numbers, which we study in this work.

 Targeting this goal, we have extended the PERCIVAL posit RISC\nobreakdash-V core~\cite{mallasen2022PERCIVAL} to support 64-bit posits, as well as including a more diverse and flexible design.
-This has allowed us to explore the native use of this arithmetic both at the hardware-cost level and at the accuracy and performance levels.
-For the first part, we have performed \gls{FPGA} synthesis of different configurations of Big-PERCIVAL and given a detailed analysis of the results.
-For the accuracy and performance comparison of the arithmetics, we have added posit support for the PolyBench benchmark suite~\cite{pouchet2016PolyBench} and measured results on Big-PERCIVAL running on the Genesys II \gls{FPGA} board.
+This has allowed us to explore the native use of this arithmetic \revisedChanges{with a larger bit-width} both at the hardware-cost level and at the accuracy and performance levels.
+For the first part, we have performed \gls{FPGA} \revisedChangesTwo{and \gls{ASIC}} synthesis of different configurations of Big-PERCIVAL, and given a detailed analysis of the results.
+For the accuracy and performance comparison of the arithmetics, we have added posit support for the PolyBench benchmark suite~\cite{pouchet2016PolyBench}. \revisedChanges{In addition, we have also studied the accuracy of iterative linear solvers (conjugate gradient and biconjugate gradient) as well-known examples of widely used applications from science and engineering that can benefit from higher accuracy}~\cite{durand2022Accelerating}.
+Results were measured on Big-PERCIVAL running on the Genesys II \gls{FPGA} board.

 Our main contributions can be summarized in the following: \begin{itemize} \item We present Big-PERCIVAL, an extension of the PERCIVAL\footnote{\url{https://github.com/artecs-group/PERCIVAL}}~\cite{mallasen2022PERCIVAL} posit RISC\nobreakdash-V core which adds posit64 operations and increased flexibility.
 In particular, we support standard posit addition, subtraction, multiplication, division and square root, conversions to and from integer numbers, comparison operations and register move instructions.
 Optionally we also support quire operations and logarithmic-approximate multiplication, division and square root units.